Kessel ties NHL ironman record, Vegas tops Maple Leafs 3-1 – KION546

 The Maple Leafs, playing their second game on a five-game trip, got a goal from William Nylander.
 Ilya Samsonov made 30 saves.

+“We just got beat by a team that was better than us tonight in all facets,” Toronto coach Sheldon Keefe said.

-Shortly after what appeared to be Kessel’s 400th career goal got overturned, the Golden Knights forward picked up an assist when they took advantage of a power play to open the scoring.
+Shortly after what appeared to be Kessel’s 400th career goal got overturned, the Golden Knights forward picked up an assist when Vegas took advantage of a power play to open the scoring.

 After Samsonov stopped back-to-back shots by Kessel and Reilly Smith, Roy was on the doorstep to bat the puck in.